This helps us respond quickly if there is a potential problem.

 We regularly monitor both good and bad bug populations in our fields.
 If the numbers of beneficial bugs are insufficient to keep pests at acceptable measures, a control measure will need to be taken.
 Possible options include:

 1. Introducing biologicals like lady bugs, predatory mites etc...

 2. Organic type pesticides

 3. Conventional type pesticides

-We have introduced ladybugs into our fields to control aphids and have introduced preditor mites ot counter two spotted mintes, which do severe damage to strawberries.
-We are also experimenting with predators to control catepillars in raspberries.
+We have introduced ladybugs into our fields to control aphids and have introduced predatory mites to counter two spotted mites, which do severe damage to strawberries.
+We are also experimenting with predators to control caterpillars in raspberries.